eliabruni/soyloco-frontend/README.md

 ```bash
 cd ../../../.. (this should bring you back to the project root)
 ```

-#### Facebook login
+##### Keyhash

-Configure your keyhash on the facebook app (step 3).
+Configure your keyhash on the facebook app (already done).

-#### There are still bugs on the plugin for android when we remove the app from the permissions list, which already has a patch.
+### 5. Run/emulate Soyloco-frontend

-#### Now we are ready to build and run/emulate Soyloco-frontend
-Ionic apps are based on Cordova, so we can use the Cordova utilities to build, test, and deploy our apps, but Ionic provides simple ways to do the same with the ionic utility (substitute android for ios to build for ios):
+Now we are ready to build and run/emulate Soyloco-frontend Ionic apps are based on Cordova, so we can use the Cordova utilities to build, test, and deploy our apps, but Ionic provides simple ways to do the same with the ionic utility (substitute android for ios to build for ios):